Metaboverse/Metaboverse/docs/content/general-usage.rst

 | 6. **Metabolite**: Find instances of two neighboring reactions, both with at least one metabolite component that passes the specified threshold.
 | 7. **MaxMax**: A reaction whose absolute difference between the maximum measured value of reactants and the maximum measured value of products is greater than or equal to the threshold.
 | 8. **MaxMin**: A reaction whose absolute difference between the maximum measured value of reactants and the minimum measured value of products is greater than or equal to the threshold.
+|
+| Identified reaction patterns can be sorted for the user using multiple methods:
+| 1. **Sort FDR**: *e* multiplied by the geometric mean of the relevant p-values to the reaction pattern components are calculated, which roughly leads to a generalized version of a false discovery rate procedure [`ref <https://academic.oup.com/biomet/article-abstract/107/4/791/5856302?redirectedFrom=fulltext>`_].
+| 2. **Sort Statistical Significance**: Either the relevant or maximum reactant, product, and/or modifier p-values are considered in sorting.
+| 3. **Sort Magnitude Change**: Either the relevant or maximum reactant, product, and/or modifier fold changes and the net change across the reaction are considered in sorting.
+| 4. **Sort Number of Pathways**: Reaction patterns annotated in more pathways are prioritized.

 | Users can then select a given reaction pattern, view the pathways that reaction is present in across the global reaction network, select a pathway to view, and see all other patterns of that type available in that pathway.
 In the :data:`Reaction-Pathway Membership` box, a simplified glyph of the reaction is drawn, with inputs (substrates) on the left of the reaction node and outputs (products) on the right of the reaction node.
 Modifiers and input/output types are not shown in this simplified glyph.
 .. image:: images/pattern_page.gif